7. Work and Kinetic Energy#

 The Math

-(b) The book begins and ends at the same vertical position on the shelf, so the net change in height is
+(b) The book begins and ends at the same height after the round trip, so the net change in height is zero.

 The Conclusion